Renko charts are one of the best ways to analyze price movements of the financial assets and also filter out minor price movements.

 Renko charts are also easier to read as the bricks, boxes, or blocks are more uniform as compared to candlestick charts.

-In this blog, we will discuss the basics of Renko charts and how to trade with the same:
+In this blog, we will discuss the basics of Renko charts and how to trade with the:

 What are Renko Charts?

-Many people think that the Renko chart has got its name from the Japanese word for bricks, “Renga” as it resembles a series of bricks.
+Many people think that the Renko chart’s name comes from the Japanese word for bricks, “Renga,” as it resembles a series of bricks.

 In the Renko charts, a new brick is formed when the price of an asset moves a certain price amount.

-Renko charts are made up of blocks that have the same size.
-The blocks can either be green or red just like in a candlestick chart.
+Renko charts are made up of blocks that are the same size.
+The blocks can either be green or red, just like in a candlestick chart.

 The Renko chart has a setting parameter for the size of the bricks specified by the traders for each brick.